 The academic component of Engineering Co-op II with SWS concurrently engages the student in academic material with an increasing level of difficulty during the second workplace rotation, and prepares the student for the professional knowledge and skills related to engineering technical communications, particularly technical proposals.
 During this semester, students are immersed in more challenging experiential learning in an industrial/professional environment, in addition to online academic instruction with supplemental writing skills (SWS), specifically developed to meet the needs of engineering professionals.
 The writing intensive academic content associated with the second SWS co-op semester focuses explicitly on developing written communication in the context of engineering technical communications, preparing students to communicate professionally and effectively in an engineering workplace.

 The academic component of the Engineering Co-op II SWS course is centered on a series of writing exercises, including peer-review and iterative revision.
-Writing assignments include professional journal entries in response to four written prompts; an engineering pre-proposal memo and two drafts of a final formal technical engineering proposal.
-Ideally, the technical proposals will be based on projected engineering projects with feasible, supervisor approved workplace implementation.
+Writing assignments include a preliminary and final presentation that provides an overview of the proposed project; an engineering pre-proposal memo and two drafts of a final formal technical engineering proposal.
+Ideally, the technical proposals will be based on projected engineering projects with a feasible, supervisor-approved workplace implementation.
 In addition to the supplemental writing skills component of the course, which involves technical proposal development, two learning modules will be required with examples and discussion on various types of written technical communication.
 Each module will conclude with an online quiz to assess student understanding and retention.

 EGR 490 (Co-op III)